How To Change The Permalink In WordPress

 Date-based URLs cause a specific problem that often gets overlooked.
 If you publish a post in 2019 and the URL contains /2019/04/, a visitor in 2025 may skip clicking it because it looks outdated.
 The content might be perfectly accurate and useful, but the date in the URL creates a perception of staleness before they even land on the page.
 Removing the date from your URL structure eliminates this problem entirely and keeps your content looking evergreen.

 If you are working on a brand new WordPress site that has never been indexed by Google, you can switch your permalink structure right now with no negative consequences at all.
 If your site is already live and has indexed pages, you will need to set up redirects from the old URL format to the new one.
+The easiest way to do that is with one of the best WordPress redirect plugins, which let you map old URLs to new ones without touching any code.
 This guide covers both scenarios, including what to do with WooCommerce product URLs and how to verify everything is working after the switch.

 Show More